SeattleFeministJS/seattlefeministjs.github.io/_posts/2015-11-19-getting-to-know-git.md

 <br>

 ###Status
 If you'd like to see that state in which your working directory is at any time you can issue `git status` to see if you have untracked files and/or tracked files with changes waiting to be added to the staging area and committed.
+I would suggest making `git status` your reflexive first command to issue whenever manipulating files to check the branch you are working and the number changes or untracked files in your working directory.

 ###Adding Files
 Regardless whether files are tracked or untracked all files must first be added to the staging area before committing using the command `git add [path_to_file] [flag]`.
 You can add individual files by path, in reference to the root of the project, such as `git add /Users/avac/myRepo/index.html` or if you wanted to add all files, tracked or untracked, at once you can skip the path and just use  the flag for all files `git add --all`.